rust-lang/rustc-dev-guide/src/tests/fuchsia.md

 to fail, e.g. by adding a syntax error to one of the source files of the target.
 Once you have the command, you can run it from inside the output directory.

+After changing the toolchain itself, the build setting `rustc_version_string` in `out/default/args.gn` needs to be changed so that `fx build` or `ninja` will rebuild all the Rust targets.
+The contents of the string do not matter, as long as it changes from one build to the next. [build_fuchsia_from_rust_ci.sh] does this automatically by hashing the toolchain directory.

 The Fuchsia website has more detailed documentation of the [build system].

 #### Other tips and tricks